 The secrétaire already has several pigeonholes and drawers for storage, but this piece also features an impressively well-hidden false back concealed compartment that would have been entirely invisible to the eye.
 To reach it, one would have to remove the bottom left-hand drawer and pull on the oak fillet, which is tucked flush with the side.
 This is one of the most secret secret compartments we have seen in our gallery.

 French Exhibition Mechanical Secrétaire by Daubet & Dumarest

 This one-of-a-kind French secrétaire was crafted by Daubet & Dumarest for presentation at the Great Exhibition of 1851 in London's Crystal Palace.
-It is a striking piece on its own, with tulipwood and rosewood veneering.
+It is a strikingly beautiful piece on its own, with tulipwood and rosewood veneering.
 Upon opening, the interior is decorated with fine Boulle marquetry brass, pewter, and an extraordinarily rare green tortoiseshell.

-Additionally, there is a drawer in the base plinth and at the top of the piece, neither of which could possibly be seen without the dramatic mechanical reveal.
+Additionally, there is a secret drawer in the base plinth and at the top of the piece, neither of which could possibly be seen without the dramatic mechanical reveal.

-Not all hidden compartment furniture was about security—it could also provide entertainment and amusement for guests, hiding secrets that don’t want to be kept!
+When it came to Victorian furniture styles, not all hidden compartment furniture was about security—it could also provide entertainment and amusement for guests, hiding secrets that don’t want to be kept!

 At first glance, this finely carved oak cabinet appears to be a well-crafted and beautiful piece for displaying a gentleman's finer volumes.
 However, it actually features a myriad of hidden compartments and secret storage, with built-in texts serving as disguised doors.